Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 In order to apply additional levels of groundwater abstraction in a sensible way that is constant with the annual usage patterns we developed a typological pumping curve.
-This was developed by analysing the ISO weekly mean pumping data. the ISO weekly data still has some variation so we then applied a centered moving window mean of 9 weeks to smooth the data.
+This was developed by analysing the ISO weekly mean pumping data.
+The ISO weekly data still has some variation so we then applied a centered moving window mean of 9 weeks to smooth the data.
 The data was then transformed via min/max normalisation to a range of 0-1.
 For increased abstraction scenarios we could then apply a maximum daily take rate to the pumping curve to get the daily abstraction.
 For reference the integral of the pumping curve is c.
 135 suggesting that on average the annual usage is 135 times the mean annual maximum daily take.